Trans Ecuador Mountain Bike Route: Singletrack Version

 The Dammer Brothers, Ecuadorian bikepacking legends, have documented the inaugural ride thoroughly on their website; section 1, section 2, section 3, and section 4/5.
 I’ve written up my account of our experiences for the first issue of Sidetracked Magazine.

 Difficulty: If I haven’t made this clear yet, let me repeat myself at the risk of labouring a point.
 This is an uncompromising route that seeks out singletrack at all costs!
 And much of this is hard fought!
 The route will inevitably be developed further and fine-tuned along the way.
 But in the meantime, if you’re up for one hellova challenge, you’re a strong and adaptable rider – and importantly, you’re not afraid to shoulder your bike to reach gloriously untravelled parts of the Ecuadorian Andes – then this could be the ride for you.

 Riders who want to visit the region of Quilatoa could consider replacing the portion of TEMBR’s route that runs from Latacunga to Angamarca with that of the Tres Volcanes ride.
 This cuts out one monster hike-a-bike – but you’ll miss out on some epic singletrack too.

 Want to mix and match the two versions of TEMBR?
-A gpx file of the dirt road alternative can be found here.
+A full route guide and gpx file of the dirt road alternative can be found here.